-If floormats are standard equipment, they are installed in the driver footwell and left rear passenger floorpan.
+If floormats are standard or offered as an option through the manufacturer or dealership, they are installed in the driver footwell and left rear passenger floorpan.

 The location of the vehicle's precrash center of gravity is marked with a photographic target applied to the appropriate top surface of the vehicle (Figure 4).